 8th Grade Book Reports

 - As parents, I want to assure that you approve all books your child is reading during class.
 I can certainly make suggestions, but you have the final say.
 Students need to read their selected books primarily at home.
 However, they can bring the book to class because they should always have something to read in case they finish assignments and tasks early.
 Please note that this required reading is in addition to any novels, short stories, or other materials we are reading as a whole class.

 - Students will be required to complete three book reports during the school year.
 I will assign four reports total.
-Three are mandatory, and the fourth can be done for bonus points applied during the second or third trimester, depending on when the due date is assigned.
-Students can pick which three of the four book reports to complete.
-The only other exception is that the nonfiction April/May research/book report is mandatory.
+Two are mandatory, and the third can be done for bonus points applied during the second or third trimester, depending on when the due date is assigned.
+Students can pick which two of the three book reports to complete.

 - The first book report will be due in October.
 You will be required to sign each of your child’s book reports, indicating that you approve of the book, and that to the best of your knowledge, your child has read the book and completed the report on his/her own.
 I ask that you try to make sure that your child is reading young adult or adult books.
 Children’s books are not acceptable for eighth graders to read for book reports.